Okan Buruk: Personal life

 He is originally from Akçaabat, Trabzon.
 He married model and former Miss Turkey and Top Model of the World 2003 winner Nihan Akkuş on 3 July 2007 and they had a son Ali Yiğit, in 2009.
 Their marriage ended in February 2024.
+But after a short time the couple got back together.
 His brother, Fuat, was also a professional footballer and is currently a coach.